Skip to page content

 JC Photo 350x250

-John has spent the bulk of his career within Higher Education and has served as University Secretary and Chief Operating Officer at a number of Universities.
+John Cappock lives in Bristol.
+He is a Chartered Accountant and is originally from Dublin.
+A graduate of University College, Dublin, John undertook his professional accountancy qualification at the University of the West of England, Bristol.
+John has spent the bulk of his career within Higher Education and has served as University Secretary and Chief Operating Officer at a number of universities.

-He was a Non Executive Member, deputy Board Chair and Chair of Finance of Bristol, North Somerset and South Gloucestershire (BNSSG) NHS Clinical Commissioning Group.
-He is an Independent Non Executive Member and Chair of Audit and Risk for the BNSSG NHS Integrated Care Board.
+He was a Non-Executive Member, deputy Board Chair and Chair of Finance of Bristol, North Somerset and South Gloucestershire (BNSSG) NHS Clinical Commissioning Group.
+He is an Independent Non-Executive Member and Chair of Audit and Risk for the BNSSG NHS Integrated Care Board.
 John also serves as an independent member of the Audit and Risk Committee of the General Optical Council, which is the regulator for the Optical profession.

-He has previously served as a non executive in Higher and Further Education and on the Board of a Housing Association.
+He has previously served as a Non-Executive in Higher and Further Education and on the Board of a Housing Association.

 Marie-Annick Gournet